-I sat down with reps at 7 different digital distribution companies, CD Baby, DistroKid, Ditto Music, Loudr, Mondotunes, ReverbNation and Tunecore, to get a full in-depth look at each company and for the reps to explain to me their company's best features (that I may have missed scanning their FAQ).
+I sat down with reps at 9 different digital distribution companies, CD Baby, DistroKid, Ditto Music, Loudr, Mondotunes, ReverbNation, Symphonic, Tunecore and Zimbalam for this review, to get a full in-depth look at each company and for the reps to explain to me their company's best features (that I may have missed scanning their FAQ).
 Being a musician, I asked them questions I deemed most important for independent musicians.
 I have distributed 8 releases to date using a few of these services.

 Full disclosure, I should say, I have used CD Baby, Tunecore, DistroKid and Loudr to release my music in the past.
 I just released my latest album and this piece honestly helped me decide who the best company for this release was.

 There is no "winner" necessarily because each company has unique features that may be super important to some artists and not at all to others.
 Every artist's situation is different.

 If you have any questions or have used any of these companies please let me know in the comments below!